Child abuse: Worldwide

 There is some evidence that countries in conflict or transitioning out of conflict have increased rates of child abuse.
 This increasing prevalence may be secondary to displacement and family disruption, as well as trauma.

 Asian parenting perspectives hold different ideals from American culture.
 Many have described their traditions as including physical and emotional closeness that ensures a lifelong bond between parent and child, as well as establishing parental authority and child obedience through harsh discipline.
 Balancing disciplinary responsibilities within parenting is common in many Asian cultures, including China, Japan, Singapore, Vietnam and Korea.
 To some cultures, forceful parenting may be seen as abuse, but in other societies such as these, the use of force is looked at as a reflection of parental devotion.

 These cultural differences can be studied from many perspectives.
 Most importantly, overall parental behavior is genuinely different in various countries.
-Each culture has their own "range of acceptability," and what one may view as offensive, others may seem as tolerable.
+Each culture has their own "range of acceptability", and what one may view as offensive, others may seem as tolerable.
 Behaviors that are normal to some may be viewed as abusive to others, all depending on the societal norms of that particular country.
 The differences in these cultural beliefs demonstrate the importance of examining all cross-cultural perspectives when studying the concept of child abuse.
 Some professionals argue that cultural norms that sanction physical punishment are one of the causes of child abuse, and have undertaken campaigns to redefine such norms.

 In April 2015, public broadcasting reported that the rate of child abuse in South Korea had increased to 13% compared with the previous year, and 75% of attackers were the children's own parents.

 Possible link to animal abuse

-There are studies providing evidence of a link between child abuse and cruelty to animals.
 A large national survey by the Norwegian Centre for Violence and Traumatic Stress Studies found a "substantial overlap between companion animal abuse and child abuse" and that cruelty to animals "most frequently co-occurred with psychological abuse and less severe forms of physical child abuse," which "resonates with conceptualizations of domestic abuse as an ongoing pattern of psychological abuse and coercive control."